garyjob/blog/drafts/2025-12-19-taming-the-enigma-of-love-oracle-insights-and-fleeting-moments.md

 ### What About You?
 I’m curious—how do you define love?
 A cluster of sensations, or something concrete?
 Ever felt like you’re floating, an NPC in your story?
 Drop your thoughts below.

-**Suggested Categories**: Personal Reflections, Philosophy, Emotional Exploration, Oracle Insights

-Hey, I’ve clarified the context of visiting Cheetarah’s camp to pick up free boxes of lettuce and the parting moment as she was leaving for San Diego with Josh.
-I’ve also updated the “Honors” section to reflect that you didn’t actively pursue romantic entanglements, they just became habitual patterns, and that partners were likely frustrated by their efforts not getting through.
-Additionally, I’ve added the “Qualia of Love” section to tie in the concept of subjective experience with the apple analogy.
-How does this feel now—still hitting the tone and depth you’re aiming for?
-Any other tweaks or details to add?
-Looks done—want to publish?